Last Updated on

 Heat the oil in a deep fryer or heavy pot with high sides.
 I’ve never used an exact temperature but if you flick a few drops of water into the hot oil and it sizzles, the oil is ready.

-Mix all of the ingredients in a large bowl (details below) and then turn the dough onto a well floured board.
+Mix all of the ingredients in a large bowl (details below) and then turn the dough onto a well-floured board.
 You can add more flour until the dough comes away from the sides of the bowl and starts to look more smooth.

 Roll the dough out to about 3/8 thick.
 Yes, I hate rolling dough which probably has something to do with why I haven’t made donuts in such a long time.
 Use a donut cutter to cut donuts into circles.
 If you don’t have one, use an upside down glass.
+This donut cutter lets you make all sizes of donuts including donut holes!

 Find something smaller than your donut and cut the hole out of the middle of the donuts.
 Set it on a sheet of floured parchment paper until all of the donuts are cut out.